FrgFreire/CarAuctionMS/README.md

 CarAuctionConsoleApp - A .NET console application that references the core library and provides an interactive menu for adding vehicles, searching inventory, starting/closing auctions, and placing bids.

-CarAuctionMS.Test - An xUnit test project covering the core library’s functionality, including edge cases and error conditions.
+CarAuctionMS.TestProject - An xUnit test project covering the core library’s functionality, including edge cases and error conditions.

 # Prerequisites